Coastal Currents 2017

 Beastie was let loose in Hastings on the first weekend of the festival – making new friends and sharing adventures with groups of children in Hastings.
 Created as a special experience for children only, Beastie is a playful, active and innovative participatory performance that is inspired by the imagination of young people.
 Over the course of the weekend, different groups of children shared a jaw-dropping secret and took charge as they created their own stories and explored their surroundings, hand-in-hand with a very special new friend.

 Directed by Gregg Whelan and Gary Winters, Lone Twin are acclaimed for making an ever diverse range of intimate, hopeful and entertaining projects.
 Beastie combines this extensive theatrical experience with Gregg and Gary’s work writing for children’s television.

 SIREN by Ray Lee

-Sited within the atmospheric auditorium of St Mary in The Castle, Ray Lee’s award-winning Siren is a whirling, spinning spectacle of mechanical movement, electronic sound and light featuring a forest of large metal tripods, whose rotating arms emit an extraordinarychorus of pulsing electronic drones.
+Sited within the atmospheric auditorium of St Mary in The Castle, Ray Lee’s award-winning Siren was a whirling, spinning spectacle of mechanical movement, electronic sound and light featuring a forest of large metal tripods, whose rotating arms emit an extraordinary chorus of pulsing electronic drones.

-Silent performers move within the mass of swirling metal, operating their machines and tuning electronic oscillators to change the musical composition while dodging and ducking the spinning arms.
+Silent performers moved within the mass of swirling metal, operating their machines and tuning electronic oscillators to change the musical composition while dodging and ducking the spinning arms.